 History of world art from prehistoric to the 14th century.
-Emphasis on role of art as visual communication of religious, political, and social concerns.
-Culture: Art.
+Exploration of pivotal Western monuments and the role of art as visual communication of religious, political and social concerns.
+Satisfies Culture: Art.
 Liberal Arts.

 ART 232 Renaissance and Baroque Art History